-But that did not stop the plaintiffs' lawyers from serving Mr. Large with a subpoena, even though he was not a party to the case and was exercising his First Amendment free speech right in offering analysis of the court's deciparty to the case and was exercising his First Amendment free speech right in offering analysis of the court's decisions.
+But that did not stop the plaintiffs' lawyers from serving Mr. Large with a subpoena, even though he was not a party to the case and was exercising his First Amendment free speech right in offering analysis of the court's decisions.
 They also threatened to file a complaint with the Florida Bar and sought sanctions against DuPont, saying that somehow Mr. Large's op-ed was tampering with a jury, even though there was no jury at the time, and the civil death penalty had already deprived DuPont of a jury trial on liability.
 The plaintiffs' lawyers also engaged FJRI in an expensive and intrusive legal battle, seeking its membership lists and funding sources - ultimately costing Mr. Large's nonprofit organization \$71,000 in legal bills.